kmcgill88/admob_flutter/README.md

 This is an early version of the plugin, my primary goal was to overcome the banner ads positioning limitations by implementing a platform views solution, and keeping things simple and stupid because I'm still learning about many Flutter related stuff.
 I will actively work on adding missing features, improving, and refactoring the code in my free time.

-**Currently working on Android only, but iOS support will be available so soon.**

 # Installation

 Add this to your pubspec.yml dependencies: